 If where you live allows for it, go for a walk in countryside.
 There are also plenty of indoor exercises you can do.
 There are plenty of effective indoor work-out routines that you can do using YouTube videos.
 Ensure to maintain your activity levels to keep those endorphins pumping!

 You can check out some great home workout videos made by Clare hurler and LIT staff member David Reidy here.

 3. React to Stress Appropriately

 Recognise signs of stress in your mind and body.
-Try and take control of your mind by using mindfulness techniques during this time.
-Ensure to schedule activities in your timetable that you enjoy and also things that give you a sense of satisfaction.
-For instance, doing a puzzle, online networking with friends, basic life admin, tidying, a DIY project, learn a new skill.
+Try and take control of your mind by using mindfulness techniques.
+Ensure to schedule activities in your routine that you enjoy and also things that give you a sense of satisfaction.
+For instance, doing a puzzle, online chats with friends, basic life admin, tidying, a DIY project, learn a new skill.

 4. Online Support

 Use online groups and social media to keep in touch with friends or to make new friends.
 Email, video calls and social media will help you stay social during this time.
 You may find yourself using social media apps more than usual.
 Make sure the accounts you follow are a positive influence for you during this time.
 Unfollow any that negatively impact your mood.

 It is understandable that you may feel overwhelmed reading or hearing about COVID-19.
 Remind yourself that the we are all trying to play our part in reducing the spread of COVID-19 in Ireland.
 We are making a positive impact through this act.
 It is natural that having more time to focus on your thoughts may lead to a spike in anxiety levels.
 Remember, you don’t have to appear to be “strong” or that you can cope with things by yourself.
 Talk to others about how you feel.
 This can help both you and the person you’re talking to.